PM ChangeAgent Commentary

 Background on the Six W’s

-Originally established as part of our IT Methodology, THE Guide, and Co-Pilot: Small Project Guide in the mid-80’s we use the Six W’s to perform opportunity analysis.
+Originally established as part of our IT Methodology, THE Guide, and our unique Small Project Guide in the mid-80’s we used the Six W’s to perform opportunity analysis.
 We’ve used the right selection of the W’s, in the right sequence, with many, many classes of project managers, customers, managers and team leads.
 The W’s we use, in the only correct sequence for project delegation, are: What, Why, Who, Where, When, and How.
 We admit to playing loose with the w’s, when people point out that How is an H, not a W. We assert that it has its W at the end because How is the last W to understand.

 Some of the learning dialogue that accompanies the W’s is that there may be multiple Whens: